dolthub/docs/content/concepts/dolt/sql/types.md

 ## Interaction with Dolt Version Control

 A type change in Dolt is versioned and can cause conflicts when merged.
 Dolt can diff across some type changes and will make a best effort to do so.
-For some conversions, like string to blob, Dolt diff will error.

 ## Example
 ```